Footnotes Issue #82: March 21st, 2014

 Georgia Legislative Session Review

 The 2014 Georgia General Assembly has finally ended, with several big wins for the environment and few losses.
-In the energy area, HB 874 The Solar Power Free-Market Financing and Property Rights Act, which would have opened up the solar market by allowing consumers to get solar for no money down, was placed in study committee.
-We expect it to be revived next year and if it passes, it will reverse current policy which requires the purchase of solar panels to involve full up-front payment and prevents the exclusive sale of solar panels by electric utility companies.
+On energy issues, HB 874 The Solar Power Free-Market Financing and Property Rights Act, which would have opened up the solar market by allowing consumers to get solar panels for no money down, was placed in study committee.
+We expect it to be revived next year and if it passes, it will reverse current policy which requires the purchase of solar panels to involve full up-front payment by the owner of the system.

-For transportation, HB 257, began as a total repeal of the tax breaks for zero emission (electric) vehicles, which Rep Martin said represents a potential outstanding liability to the state of $18 million.
-In the end, the Senate was debating amendments and ran out of time, so Georgia keeps its $5000 tax credit for consumers without a limit.
-A big win was the passage of HB 1009, which provides Clayton County with an opportunity to join MARTA by lifting the sales tax cap that prevented a vote by Clayton citizens to join the system as a full partner.
-In the past, MARTA provided bus service to areas in the County, but was Clayton was never a member, as are Fulton and DeKalb.
+For transportation, HB 257, began as a total repeal of the tax breaks for zero emission (electric) vehicles, which sponsor Rep. Chuck Martin (R-Alpharetta) said represents a potential outstanding liability to the state of $18 million.
+On Sine Die, the Senate was debating amendments and ran out of time, so Georgia keeps its $5000 tax credit for EV consumers without a limit.
+A big win was the passage of HB 1009, which provides Clayton County with an opportunity to join MARTA by lifting the sales tax cap that currently prevents a vote by Clayton voters to join the system as a full partner.
+In the past, MARTA provided bus service to areas in the County, but service was funded by the County budget rather than a one-cent sales tax, as Atlanta, Fulton and DeKalb are.
 With this bill approved, the Clayton County Commission could put a MARTA referendum on the ballot for voters to approve this November.
 Bus service restoration could become a reality as soon as next year in Clayton, expanding personal mobility options for thousands of citizens.

 The Georgia Water Coalition, of which Sierra Club is a founding member, effectively opposed SB 213, the Flint River Drought Protection Act.
 As introduced, this legislation would have given the Director of the EPD the power to declare that any water added to the flow of a stream in an "augmentation" project, which was not defined, could be declared the property of the state, a step that would undermine the basic riparian rights principles of Georgia water law.
 Thanks to concerns raised by citizens to their elected officials, the bill was amended by limiting the practice of "augmentation" to a very specific set of circumstances, a very particular location, and no significant claim of title to large volumes of water.